 - High upfront cost of the software (and implementation) meant there was a huge initial investment and a significant lag before any benefits were attained.
 In the worst cases, the implementations were abandoned before completion and the software cost was written off.

 - Software hosting on the customer premises is of variable quality.
 Issues we have seen include ransomware attacks, the physical hosting location not being secure, and others.
 All these of course add costs to both the customer and the software provider

 - Some customers do not regularly install the software patches supplied by the vendor.
 This leads to issues such as software not behaving as expected, security problems, and finally, that each customer’s environment is different, resulting in slower issue resolution and increased support costs.

 Over the last ten years or so, the software sales model (for all types of business and other software) has shifted from a licence sale model to a monthly rental cost.
 This rental cost normally includes the software licence, the support fee and the hosting.
 Benefits of this approach include lower upfront cost, elimination of customer hosting issues, and automatic installation of patches leads to lower support cost.
 For these reasons, Software as a Service is the prevalent purchase model today.

 Can we Help?

 Humanica and Data On have been providing HCM solutions for SE Asia since 2003.
-We have localised versions for Philippines, Singapore, Indonesia, Malaysia, Thailand, Brunei, Vietnam and the Middle East, and further customers in Australia, Lao PDR, Maldives, Cambodia, Korea, Japan and elsewhere.
+We have localized versions for Philippines, Singapore, Indonesia, Malaysia, Thailand, Brunei, Vietnam and the Middle East.
+We also have further customers in Australia, Lao PDR, Maldives, Cambodia, Korea, Japan and elsewhere.